 • No, a daily fee option is not available at this time.

-• The $4 per hour rate applies to all vehicles parking in a paid parking area.
+• The $4 per hour rate applies to all vehicles parking in a paid parking zone.

 Payment Options